malykhin-sergei/AtomEnergyLevels.jl/docs/src/index.md

 ```math
 \epsilon_i = \frac{\alpha \cdot \theta_i}{1 - \theta_i}
 ```
-This approach is used here.
+This approach is used in the present code.

 ### Sketch of the solution